UCB-stat-159-s22/hw07-Group26/_sources/README.md

 ## Notes

-- When using `pytest` to test the functions in the package, you need to call `pytest diagnosis` in the root directory, i.e., in `hw07-Group26`, run `pytest diagnosis` in the terminal.
+- When using `pytest` to test the functions in the package, we need to call `pytest diagnosis` in the root directory, i.e., in `hw07-Group26`, run `pytest diagnosis` in the terminal.
 Also, since our testing functions use some generated data, make sure running `make all` to generated all neccessary files before testing.